Martial2023/EventLog/NOTES.md

 ## If More time

 1. Add validation for payload size(4KB limit)
+2. Implement update_event function for PATCH endpoint
-2. Extract tag tag validation into reusable function (currently duplicated)
+3. Extract tag tag validation into reusable function (currently duplicated)
-3. Better test coverage
+4. Better test coverage
-4. Add database indexes for common queries
+5. Add database indexes for common queries
-5. Implement other robust error handling
+6. Implement other robust error handling
-6. Add logging and monitoring
+7. Add logging and monitoring
-7. Deploy it to a VPS or cloud platform
+8. Deploy it to a VPS or cloud platform